acconeer/acconeer-python-exploration/docs/sensor_introduction.rst

 Configuring the Acconeer sensor
 -------------------------------

 The Acconeer sensor is highly configurable and can operate in many different modes where parameters are tuned to optimize the sensor performance for specific use cases.

+Profiles
+^^^^^^^^

-The first step is to select between the two basic configuration profiles provided to optimize on either depth resolution or SNR, or in terms of use cases, optimized for multiple objects/close range or for weak reflections/long range, respectively.
-Depth resolution (:math:`d_{res}`) is the ability to resolve reflections which are closely spaced, and hence depends on tpulse according to
+The first step is to select pulse length profile to optimize on either depth resolution or radar loop gain, or in terms of use cases, optimized for multiple objects/close range or for weak reflections/long range, respectively.

+Depth resolution, :math:`d_{res}`, is the ability to resolve reflections which are closely spaced, and hence depends on :math:`t_{pulse}` according to

 .. _Equation 5:

     .. math::
         :label: Equation 5

-        d_{res}=\frac{t_{pulse}v}{2}
+        d_{res} \approx \frac{t_{pulse}v}{2}

-:numref:`fig_distance_resolution` illustrates how the ability to resolve closely spaced reflections can be improved by decreasing tpulse.
-On the other hand, decreasing tpulse means that the total energy in the pulse is decreased and hence the SNR in the receiver, this is the trade-off that is made by selecting between the two profiles.
+:numref:`fig_distance_resolution` illustrates how the ability to resolve closely spaced reflections can be improved by decreasing :math:`t_{pulse}`.
+On the other hand, decreasing :math:`t_{pulse}` means that the total energy in the pulse is decreased and hence decrease the SNR in the receiver, this is the trade-off that is made by selecting between the five profiles.
+Each service can be configured with five different pulse length profiles (see `Table 6`_), where

+* shorter pulses provides higher distance resolution at the cost of a reduced SNR

+* longer pulses provides higher SNR at a cost of reduced depth resolution

 .. _fig_distance_resolution:
 .. figure:: /_static/introduction/fig_distance_resolution.png
     :scale: 60
     :align: center

     Illustration of received signal containing 2 echoes.
-A longer pulsewavelet increases the transmitted energy, but also limits the depth resolution.
+A longer pulse increases the radar loop gain, but also limits the depth resolution.
 The displayed data corresponds to the two setups in :numref:`fig_scenario`.

 .. _fig_scenario: